Risk-Team/AquaCropPlotter/README.md

 ```
 ## How to use the app

 Regardless of whether you use the app locally or remotely in the shiny server, the app would work in the same way.
-However, when you install the app from GitHub it comes with a small example dataset that you can use to get acquaninted with its functionalities.
+However, when you install the app from GitHub it comes with a small example dataset that you can use to get acquainted with its functionalities.
 In general, the app is very easy to use and allow you to work with the outputs of AquaCrop version 6 and 7.

 ![workflow](https://user-images.githubusercontent.com/40058235/204907854-4cb0e6b5-6d20-4c73-8f71-5ead3dce22fc.png)
 |:--:|